 So, what can companies do to protect the investments they’ve made in finding the best talent?

 The answer is to make sure you set them up for success through effective employee onboarding.
 Studies indicate that focused, properly resourced new employee onboarding processes can help prevent early turnover for 1 in 4 new hires.

-Here are a few key things that your organization can do to make sure that your new recruits are engaged and productive from the moment they walk through the door.
+Here are a few employee onboarding best practices that your organization can follow to make sure that your new recruits are engaged and productive from the moment they walk through the door.

 For many new employees, the first few hours at a new office means completing paperwork — admittedly, not a very exciting task.
 Consider minimizing this downtime by sending documentation to new hires to complete prior to the first day.
 Additionally, electronic signature technology such as DocuSign can help streamline the process of submitting administrative paperwork.
 Since this process can be new for some people, we recommend creating short screen capture videos that offer step-by-step instructions and include a link to the recordings with your onboarding documents.

 Online retailer Warby Parker takes the pre-first day onboarding process to the next level by sending their new employees a digital company handbook and welcome packet prior to their start date.
 We suggest taking this process one step further by having your executives create quick videos to welcome new hires to the company and include the links to the videos with your virtual welcome packet.
 It’s a great way to get employees excited about their first day and get them acquainted with their leaders.

 Even the most seasoned professionals get jitters on the first day, so make every effort to ensure your new employee feels comfortable.
 Schedule a member of your staff to greet your new hire upon arrival and show him or her around the office.
 Be sure to point out where important office “landmarks” such as the lunch room, washrooms, water fountains, and mailboxes are.